The Kansas City Ice Center's Learn to Skate School exists to provide quality skating instruction in a fun & safe environment.

 Sign up for classes today!!
 It is fun to skate and learn at KCIC!

-The Early Spring 2014 Home School Learn to Skate session will begin on Tuesday March 4, 2014.
+The Late Spring 2014 Home School Learn to Skate session will begin on Tuesday April 22, 2014.
 The time for the Home School lessons is 10:30a.
 This time is during KCIC Public session time that is held from 9:00a - 11:30a.
 You can come practice before you or after you skate!
-Online registration will be available now!
+Online registration is available now!
 Click on the registration link below.
 View the flyer below for more information.

 If you have any questions, please contact the Skating Director Kay Gentges at email@example.com.